-Analysis: Here’s what’s on the line for the Seahawks against the 49ers on Monday Night Football
+Analysis: Here’s what’s on the line for the Seahawks against the 49ers on ‘Monday Night Football’

 There are also the obvious stakes of the game, especially for Seattle.

-If the Seahawks win, then they are right smack in the race for the NFC West, especially with the knowledge that the 49ers have to return to Seattle for the regular season finale on Dec.
+If the Seahawks win, then they are right smack in the race for the NFC West, especially with the knowledge that the 49ers have to return to Seattle for the regular-season finale Dec.
 29.

 A Seattle victory also strikes something of a psychological blow at a San Francisco team that is off to one of the best starts in NFL history but also just months removed from having finished 4-12.

-But if the Seahawks lose, their odds of even making the playoffs take a major hit, especially considering the road that is ahead — Monday’s game begins a streak of four of five on the road, all against teams that entered the weekend with winning records and playoff hopes of their own.
+But if the Seahawks lose, their odds of even making the playoffs take a major hit, especially considering the road that is ahead.
+Monday’s game begins a streak of four of five on the road, all against teams that entered the weekend with winning records and playoff hopes of their own.

 ESPN’s playoff leverage calculator assessed that no team in the NFC had more riding on its game heading into this weekend than the Seahawks — a difference of 26% in terms of Seattle’s playoff odds with a win or a loss.

-The New York Times’ playoff simulator sees it similarly, giving Seattle an 81% chance of making the playoffs with a win Monday and 53% with a loss (though losses by the Rams and Panthers Sunday helped).
+The New York Times’ playoff simulator sees it similarly, giving Seattle an 81% chance of making the playoffs with a win Monday and 53% with a loss (though losses by the Rams and Panthers on Sunday helped).

 But Carroll has long lived by the mantra that they all count the same, one that his players — whether they believe it or not — tend to publicly parrot.